Call-for-Code/Project-Sample/sample-angular-app/sample-angular-app/docs/IBM_CLOUD_FOUNDRY_DEPLOYMENT.md

 ### Important Notes:
 - If your Cloud Foundry service is Lite/Free plan then it sleeps after 10 days of development inactivity.
 Keep your Cloud Foundry service active by re-deploying your app once every 10 days.
 You can automate the re-deploy process using [Git Actions `schedule` event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule).

+- To deploy any updates or re-deploy your the app for the same Cloud Foundry instance, you can use the command `ibmcloud cf push APP-NAME`.